Adamchello/Adamchello/README.md

 # Hello there, I'm Adam 👋

-I'm frontend developer and mentor with over 2 years experience.
+I'm a frontend developer and mentor with over 2 years of experience.
 I'm in love with Next.js and Typescript.
 Still learning and discovering new stuff!

 ## 🔧 Technologies